-Khan Academy is a online learning platform based in Silicon Valley.
+Khan Academy is a non-for-profit organisation based in Silicon Valley.
 Its mission statement is to provide a free world class education for anyone anywhere.
-It started out with Salman Khan making maths videos for his cousin, but has expanded to have thousands of videos and exercises covered a whole range of topics.
+It started with Salman Khan making maths videos for his cousin, but has expanded to have thousands of videos and exercises covered a whole range of topics, with a whole platform of tools for students and teachers.

 I worked as a freelance content creator for Khan Academy from April 2014 to November 2017.
 I still work for Khan Academy indirectly, building the content for their partnership with Pixar.